ixxan/Outlet/README.md

 ## Getting Started
+### (NOTE: c9.io has been shut down on December 31, 2019, therefore, this website may no longer be running normally, feel free to contact irpan1130@gmail.com for any inquiry.)

 1) Open the PHP workspace called 'farraguthigh3/outlet'.
 2) Click on the "Run Project" button at the center of the top bar.